-Crispy romaine lettuce and loads of goodies like corn, cherry tomatoes, avocado, red onion and more, make this healthy, vegan version of a famous salad, irresistible and filling enough to be an entire lunch or dinner!
+Crispy romaine lettuce and loads of goodies like corn, cherry tomatoes, avocado, red onion and more, make this vegan Cobb Salad irresistible and filling enough to be an entire lunch or dinner!

 Even if you don’t lay down the big cash to eat out at restaurants very often, you’ve probably still seen Cobb Salad listed on more than a few menus.

 For years I wondered why it was called Cobb Salad.
 You’d think I hadn’t heard of Google!
 When I finally typed it in, I learned that Cobb Salad was born way back in 1937 at the Brown Derby in Hollywood, CA. Robert Howard Cobb, the restaurant’s owner threw a bunch of tasty leftover ingredients together late one night and tossed it in dressing.